tetloose/tetloose-wp/Docs/Development/scss.md

 ### Utils

-A collection of custom utilities to handle a variaty of different re usuable elements.
+A collection of custom utilities to handle a variety of different re usable elements.

 ### Global